-The Committee will seek to provide leadership to the Board in the development and maintenance of an effective corporate governance structure and process.
+The Governance Committee (“Committee”) is appointed by the Board of Directors to provide leadership to the Board in the development and maintenance of an effective corporate governance structure and process.

 The Board of Directors shall, from time to time, appoint the membership of the Committee, who shall serve at the pleasure of the Board.
 In appointing the members of the Committee, the Board of Directors shall comply with all laws, regulations and rules applicable with respect to the number and qualifications of such members, as such laws, regulations and rules may from time to time be modified or supplemented.
 The Board shall consider the benefit to Committee performance from the experience of incumbents, while also taking into account the potential contributions of new members.

-The members of the Committee shall choose a Chairman and Secretary, who shall serve at the pleasure of the Committee.
+The members of the Committee shall choose a Chair and Secretary, who shall serve at the pleasure of the Committee.